Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 If you’re like me and more of a nature lover, you’re in luck.
 You’re a 20-minute walk from Parc Monceau to the east or Bois du Boulogne to the west.

+But if you came to Paris for a shopping spree, you’re definitely in the right neighborhood.
+The arch opens onto the Champs-Élysées, a shopping district with all the high-end luxury brands from Chanel to Louis Vuitton.
 And if you have a sweet tooth or want to take back chic French goodies for your friends, stop by Ladurée on the Champs-Élysées to try one of their macarons.
 From rose to pistachio, the pastry shop offers more than a dozen flavors to take home in their iconic pastel green boxes.
-Too many options?
-Don’t worry — your guide can offer recommendations if you share what you’re looking for or like.

 Macarons from Ladurée in Paris